kirito22037/hello-mars-/README.md

 **Depth-first Search** (unweighted): a very bad algorithm for pathfinding; does not guarantee the shortest path

-On top of the pathfinding algorithms listed above, I implemented a **Recursive Division** Maze Generation algorithm.
+On top of the pathfinding algorithms listed above, we implemented a **Recursive Division** Maze Generation algorithm.

 ## More about the Dijkstra's algorithm
-**Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm)** is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
-It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.
+**Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm)** is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road network.
+It was conceived by computer scientist Edsger W. Dijkstra in 1956 and was published three years later.
 The algorithm exists in many variants.
-Dijkstra's original algorithm found the shortest path between two given nodes,[5] but a more common variant fixes a single node as the "source" node and finds shortest paths from the source to all other nodes in the graph, producing a shortest-path tree.
+Dijkstra's original algorithm found the shortest path between two given nodes, but a more common variant fixes a single node as the "source" node and finds shortest paths from the source to all other nodes in the graph, producing a shortest-path tree.
 For a given source node in the graph, the algorithm finds the shortest path between that node and every other.
 It can also be used for finding the shortest paths from a single node to a single destination node by stopping the algorithm once the shortest path to the destination node has been determined.
 For example, if the nodes of the graph represent cities and edge path costs represent driving distances between pairs of cities connected by a direct road (for simplicity, ignore red lights, stop signs, toll roads and other obstructions), Dijkstra's algorithm can be used to find the shortest route between one city and all other cities.
 A widely used application of shortest path algorithm is network routing protocols, most notably IS-IS (Intermediate System to Intermediate System) and Open Shortest Path First (OSPF).

 ## More about the BFS search